If you want to run fast, you have to run fast in training. I know, common sense right? But it’s true.

-In other words, in order to get fast-ER, you have to train fast (run fast, lift fast, workout fast in your training).
+In other words, in order to get fast-ER, you have to make sure you take the time to train fast (run fast, lift fast, workout fast in your training).

 When I say “train FAST,” I’m talking about performing the movement in practice for the sole purpose of doing it as fast as you possibly can.